 The need for extraction can result due to multiple reasons.
 When a tooth is decayed or damaged to the extent that one cannot afford to keep it in place, it needs to be removed.
 This is because there is a high risk of the infection spreading deeper into the gums and eventually to the bloodstream if not dealt with on time.

 When the four wisdom teeth erupt as we age, the addition of two extra teeth to each arch can make the teeth overlap and get misaligned.
 This misalignment results in problems with chewing and biting.
 Furthermore, the extra teeth may also damage and change the shape of the existing teeth.
 In this case, extraction is recommended.

-If periodontal disease or any other condition results in the loosening of teeth, our dentist will recommend removing the loose teeth as they do no good.
+If periodontal disease or any other condition or emergency results in the loosening of teeth, our dentist will recommend removing the loose teeth as they do no good.
 The presence of loose teeth only causes pain when you eat or brush.

 The Process of Extraction

 A simple extraction is carried out when the target tooth is easily accessible in the mouth, and there are no other risks involved in the procedure.
 In this procedure, the patient is given local anesthesia by injecting in the surrounding gum.
 When the patient cannot feel the area, our expert will use a special tool called an ‘elevator’ to loosen the tooth and then finally remove it with forceps.
 The area is then adequately covered to stop blood flow.

 On the other hand, if the target tooth is not easily accessible, or there is a risk of infection due to decay, surgical extraction is carried out.
 The patient may be given general anesthesia, or local anesthesia or local anesthesia, in case he or she is a child.
 The expert then makes a gum incision to remove the target tooth.
 In case the infection has spread, they will have to remove the associated bone tissue to ensure that the infection is entirely eliminated.